zama-ai/concrete/docs/user/tutorial/COMPILATION_ARTIFACTS.md

     return np.sin(x)
 ```

-This function fails (for now) to compile because `Concrete` doesn't support floating point outputs.
+This function fails to compile because **Concrete Framework** doesn't support floating point outputs.
 When you try to compile it (you might want to check [this](../howto/COMPILING_AND_EXECUTING.md) to see how you can do that), an exception will be raised and the artifacts will be exported automatically.

 ### environment.txt